spantaleev/sijax-python/docs/intro.rst

 * We have defined a response function (a handler) - ``update_news``
 * We have initialized Sijax with the POST data, so that it can inspect it and determine if the current request is meant to be handled by Sijax
+* We have told Sijax where to which request URI to send the requests
 * We have registered the ``update_news`` function with Sijax.
 This tells Sijax that the function ``update_news`` is to be exposed for calling from the browser, with the public name of ``update_news``.
 * We've detected whether the request is meant to be handled by Sijax.
 If it is, we're telling Sijax to process the request.